shbmbhrdwj/chartist-plugin-multithreshold/README.md

 }
 ```

-Note: The default areas can be removed by applying a fill color of white.

 ## Default options

 These are the default options of the threshold plugin.
 All options can be customized within the plugin factory function.